The Key to Preaching in a "Volatile, Uncertain, Complex, Ambiguous" World

 What is lost will be found, what is sick will be healed, what is broken will be redeemed.

-Every human story, no matter how "volatile, uncertain, complex, or ambiguous," finds its resolution in Christ.
+Every human story, no matter how "volatile, uncertain, complex, or ambiguous," finds its resolution in the hope of Christ.

 For that reason, we can nurture and offer hope in every sermon, every Sunday, in every circumstance.

-And your listeners will be equipped to go and do likewise.
+And our listeners are equipped to go and do likewise.

 Finish your sermon by Friday.